jlulloaa/bustracking/README.md

 # :world_map: How to Run
 The first time the page loads, it centres around [Talca](https://www.britannica.com/place/Talca) [(Chile)](https://en.wikipedia.org/wiki/Talca):chile:.
 I do not live there, I live 250km farther south, but it was the closest city where I could find data available to show :sweat_smile:

-The map :world_map: can be zoomed in/out and panned by using the mouse, touchscreen or keyboard (:arrow_up_down:-:left_right_down: to move around, :heavy_plus_sign: to zoom in and :heavy_minus_sign: to zoom ou).
+The map :world_map: can be zoomed in/out and panned by using the mouse, touchscreen or keyboard (:arrow_up_down: ↔️ to move around, :heavy_plus_sign: to zoom in and :heavy_minus_sign: to zoom ou).

 To re-centre around the reference point, just hoover the mouse over the top-right corner and press the button **"Click here to recentre the map"**.
 Alternatively, a set of coordinates (latitude, longitude) can be typed directly into the text box (or copy and paste from e.g. [Google Maps](http://maps.google.com))